Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

 ### Sitecore CLI

 Sitecore Content Serialization can be achieved using the Sitecore CLI.
-You can find a detailed description on how to install the Sitecore CLI and how to use it in the documentation (see link below).
+You can find a detailed description on how to install the Sitecore CLI and how to use it in the documentation (<Link title="Sitecore Content Serialization | Sitecore Documentation" link="https://doc.sitecore.com/xmc/en/developers/xm-cloud/sitecore-content-serialization.html" />).

 ### Configuration